North Yorkshire County Council

 We've been working with NYCC since 2009 to map services available to people with learning disabilities and plug gaps in need.
 In particular, we've launched programmes in rural areas and developed innovative volunteering and peer-led schemes.

 We've worked closely with the commissioners, learning disability managers and direct payments team at DMBC to support people with learning disabilities to access services outside the statutory day centres.
-In fact, those attending Purple Patch's Lifelong Learning Programme were the first people with LD within the authority to receive direct payments.
+In fact, those attending Purple Patch's Lifelong Learning Programme were among the first people with LD within the authority to receive direct payments.

 Leeds City Council